rust-lang/team/README.md

 You can also add additional information, such as someone's Discord or Zulip ID by adding additional fields to their `.toml` file.

-To determine someone's Zulip ID, find them in the list of people on the right-hand side in Zulip, click the "three dots" menu, and copy the 'User ID' into the toml file:
+To determine someone's Zulip ID, find them in the list of people on the right-hand side in Zulip, click the "three dots" menu and then "View profile", and copy the 'User ID' into the toml file:

 ```